 Your value-added services can set you apart from your competitors, so make sure your prospects can find them on your website.

 There you have it: seven ways to make a first impression on your B2B prospects.
-But let’s take it a step further by shaping up your website to generate leads and increase sales with these five simple things.
+But let’s take it a step further by shaping up your website to generate leads and increase sales with these simple things.